 Willow Industries is attacking the $3 Billion+ cannabis contamination market.
 Nationally and internationally, cannabis flower is regulated and tested for microbial contamination prior to sale.
 The regulations around cannabis microbial contamination were initiated to assure consumer health and safety across the medicinal and recreational cannabis industry.
 “Microbial contaminants pose a major health risk to consumers who utilize medical cannabis for numerous conditions, and whose upper airway and immune systems are compromised,” said Dr. Ramie Tritt, a leading ENT and nasal-sinus surgeon.
 “Willow has developed a solution to reduce or eliminate microbial contaminants without compromising the medicinal and recreational properties of the flower to allow safe use of cannabis.”

-The Willow solution utilizes industry recognized USDA/EPA approved ozone gas in the patent-pending WillowPure system to destroy pathogenic contaminants on harvested cannabis, while maintaining the integrity of the plant’s terpenes, potency, color and taste.
+The Willow solution utilizes industry recognized USDA/EPA approved ozone gas in the patented WillowPure system to destroy pathogenic contaminants on harvested cannabis, while maintaining the integrity of the plant’s terpenes, potency, color and taste.
 “Historically when cannabis cultivators fail the regulated testing, they were required to destroy the product and risk financial collapse,” said Willow board member, Ephraim Lindenbaum of Advance Ventures.
 “Willow has rolled out the WillowPure systems in three volume scaled, mobile units to support boutique cultivators all the way to large multi-state operators.”

 “The support we received in this financing round from our investors substantiates the value that Willow provides to cannabis cultivators around the country,” said Jill Ellsworth, Willow’s Founder and CEO.
 “This investment allows us to maintain our position as the leader in what we’re passionate about: consumer safety and helping cultivators across the country sell high-quality, clean, safe cannabis.”